andre-ye/uni/docs/phil/phil-458/readings.md

 - Every question presupposes two beings: a questioner and a questioned
   - A question is an expectation: I expect a reply from the questioned
   - What distinguishes a question from affirmation or negation?
-  - Some questions *seem like they do not apply negativity* -- but we can always reply in teh negative, Nothing / Nobody / Never
+  - Some questions *seem like they do not apply to/with negativity* -- but we can always reply in the negative, Nothing / Nobody / Never
 - We can respond to the previous question: "No, it does not exist".
 And so here we are presented with the transdcendent force of non-existence.
 - Does non-being exist objectively?